History

 Taiwan's White Terror

-The 38-year martial law was not sustained by a few thousand agents — it was sustained by a system of mutual surety th...
+The 38-year martial law was not maintained by a few thousand secret police officers — it was maintained by a 'joint g...

 Martial Law Era